 By training observation skills (educational) professionals are able to respond to this spectrum of behaviours.

-This course aims to equip professionals with the latest insights of autism as well as a present a framework for observing and responding to behaviours, used and presented through case studies at a school rated excellent by Ofsted.
+This course aims to equip professionals with the latest insights of autism as well as a present a framework for observing and responding to behaviours, used and presented through case studies at a school rated outstanding by Ofsted.
 The video case studies will allow professionals to train their observation skillset with each observation activity linking to the theoretical materials provided.

 This professional development course will provide you with: